-Holmberg's well-known generalisation prohibits OS of an object across non-adverbial constituents to the left of the object.
+Holmberg's well-known generalisation prohibits OS of a DP across non-adverbial constituents to the left of the DP.
 The present paper argued that the condition on order preservation is more general.
-As observed by Fox & Pesetsky (2003, 2005a), stranding of an object during remnant VP-topicalisation is only possible if it preserves the VP-internal ordering relations.
+As observed by Fox & Pesetsky (2005a), stranding of an object during remnant VP-topicalisation is only possible if it preserves the VP-internal ordering relations.